zsparal/api-documentation/source/payments/recurring.rst

 .. note:: Created mandates are unique to your account and can not be transferred to other accounts.

+.. warning:: Using PayPal Recurring is only possible if PayPal has activated this feature on your merchant-account.

 .. _payments/recurring/charging-on-demand:

 Charging immediately on-demand